Nyjah Huston: Early life

-Professional skateboarding
+Skateboarding career

-Huston first garnered attention when he signed a sponsorship deal with Element Skateboards and joined their team.
+Huston first garnered attention when he signed a sponsorship deal with Element Skateboards and joined their team following his first ever street contest win at the 2005 Tampa Am.
 During his debut era with the company, Huston appeared in numerous Element video productions, such as both volumes of the Elementality series, and competed in high-profile contests, such as the Dew tour and the Vans Downtown Showdown.
-However, Huston eventually launched his own skateboard deck company, I&I, in 2009 after he parted ways with Element in 2008; Huston was an amateur skateboarder at the time of his departure.
+However, Huston eventually launched his own skateboard deck company, I&I, in 2009.

-Huston has won numerous awards and championships, including the Street League Skateboarding (SLS) Super Crown World Championship in 2010, 2012, 2014, and 2017.
-He has also won the X Games gold medal in street skateboarding multiple times, solidifying his position as one of the top street skateboarders in the world.
+Between 2010 and 2020 Huston finished in the top 2 of the Street Skateboarding World Championships every year, winning 6 gold medals and 4 silver medals in this time.
+He has also seen much success in the street classification at the X Games, in which he has won 12 gold medals since 2011.

 In addition to his competitive success, Huston is also known for his technical ability and style on a skateboard.
-He has a signature trick called the "Nyjah Frontside Air", which involves flipping the board 360 degrees while in the air.
-He is also known for his clean and smooth style, making his tricks look effortless and stylish.

 Aside from his success in competition, Huston has also been featured in several popular skateboarding videos, including his own video parts in the series "Elementality" and "Rise and Shine".
 He has also collaborated with several major skateboarding brands, including Element Skateboards, Nike SB, and DC Shoes.

 I&I was a short-lived company and operated for approximately two years with a team that consisted of Huston, Richard Jefferson, and Anthony Williams.
 During the period of the company's existence, a number of magazine advertisements were published and an online promotional video that featured the three team members was released.
 The primary aesthetic influence of the brand was Rastafari and the I&I logo incorporated the pan-African colors of red, yellow, and green.

 Following the closure of I&I, Huston returned to Element and released a solo video production entitled Rise & Shine in 2011—the video was available for purchase on the iTunes website and later received the "Best Video Part" award from the Transworld Skateboarding magazine.
 During this stage of Huston's career, the skateboarder also joined the DC Shoes company as a team rider, following a significant period of time without a shoe sponsor—an unusual occurrence for a professional skateboarder with the degree of exposure that Huston had attracted.
 In response to the DC Shoes announcement, Huston explained that "I think it was all a buildup of things over the past year.
 DC has always been my top choice for a shoe sponsor but I think it took this past year for them to see what I've accomplished and how I did in the contests and my video part and all that for it to finally come through."